-Key audit matter How my audit procedures addressed this key audit matter The fair value measurement of EEQ derivative financial instruments is inherently complex.
+Key audit matter

+How my audit procedures addressed this key audit matter

+The fair value measurement of EEQ's derivative financial instruments is inherently complex.

 Key factors contributing to this complexity include the use of internal financial models and judgement to estimate key inputs due to the absence of observable market data for some assumptions.

-I engaged an auditor's expert to assist me in: Obtaining an understanding of the valuation techniques and financial models used, and assessing their design, integrity and appropriateness with reference to common industry practices and requirements of accounting standards Challenging management assumptions used in the valuation process and assessing the reasonableness of inputs and valuation techniques based on an assessment using knowledge and experience, and an understanding of industry specific factors For a sample of derivative instruments, testing the reasonableness of the valuation calculations by agreeing key terms to supporting documents and counterparty confirmations and, and recalculating the fair values based on an understanding of generally accepted valuation practices.
-In assessing the work of the auditor's expert, I: Evaluated the qualifications, competence, capabilities, and objectivity of the auditor's expert.
-Assessed the nature, scope and objectives of the work completed by the auditor's expert • Evaluated the findings and conclusions for relevance, reasonableness and consistency with other audit evidence obtained.
+I engaged an auditor's expert to assist me in:

+- obtaining an understanding of the valuation techniques and financial models used, and assessing their design, integrity and appropriateness with reference to common industry practices and requirements of accounting standards - challenging management assumptions used in the valuation process and assessing the reasonableness of inputs and valuation techniques based on an assessment using knowledge and experience, and an understanding of industry specific factors - for a sample of derivative instruments, testing the reasonableness of the valuation calculations by agreeing key terms to supporting documents and counterparty confirmations, and recalculating the fair values based on an understanding of generally accepted valuation practices.

+In assessing the work of the auditor's expert, I:

+- evaluated the qualifications, competence, capabilities, and objectivity of the auditor's expert - assessed the nature, scope and objectives of the work completed by the auditor's expert - evaluated the findings and conclusions for relevance, reasonableness and consistency with other audit evidence obtained.

-Key audit matter How my audit procedures addressed this key audit matter EEQ's application of hedge accounting is complex due to: the specific requirements of AASB 9 Financial Instruments for an effective hedge relationship and deferral of fair value gains and losses to the cash flow hedge reserve; judgements required in assessing EEQ's forecast load to support hedge relationships; and use of an internally developed system to administer and account for hedge relationships.
-With the assistance of an expert, my procedures included, but were not limited to: assessing the Company's hedge accounting process including exercise of management judgement in complying with the specific requirements of AASB 9 and testing the qualifying criteria for an effective hedge relationship and methodology to calculate hedge effectiveness evaluating the scope, competency and objectivity of the Company's external experts involved in the design, implementation and operation of the hedge accounting system and by examining the work performed, their professional qualifications and experience for cash flow hedges, assessing the reasonableness of forecast information used to support the highly probable criterion required for an effective hedge relationship testing the reconciliation of the cash flow hedge reserve, and presentation of gains and losses in the income statement validating the appropriateness of disclosures in the financial statements.
-In assessing an auditor's expert.
-Assessed the nature, scope and objectives of the work completed for appropriateness Evaluated the findings and conclusions for relevance, reasonableness and consistency with other audit evidence obtained.
+Key audit matter

+How my audit procedures addressed this key audit matter

+EEQ's application of hedge accounting is complex due to:

+- the specific requirements of AASB 9 Financial Instruments for an effective hedge relationship and deferral of fair value gains and losses to the cash flow hedge reserve: - judgements required in assessing EEQ's forecast load to support hedge relationships; and - use of an internally developed system to administer and account for hedge relationships.

+With the assistance of an expert, my procedures included, but were not limited to:

+- assessing the company's hedge accounting process including exercise of management judgement in complying with the specific requirements of AASB 9 and testing the qualifying criteria for an effective hedge relationship and methodology to calculate hedge effectiveness - evaluating the scope, competency and objectivity of the company's external experts involved in the design, implementation and operation of the hedge accounting system and by examining the work performed, their professional qualifications and experience - for cash flow hedges, assessing the reasonableness of forecast information used to support the highly probable criterion required for an effective hedge relationship - testing the reconciliation of the cash flow hedge reserve, and presentation of gains and losses in the income statement - validating the appropriateness of disclosures in the financial statements.

+In assessing an auditor's expert work, I:

+- evaluated the qualifications, competence, capabilities and objectivity of the auditor's expert. - assessed the nature, scope and objectives of the work completed for appropriateness - evaluated the findings and conclusions for relevance, reasonableness and consistency with other audit evidence obtained.

-Measurement of unbilled revenue (\$72.9 m and forms part of \$471.5m) (Note 6)
+Measurement of accrual for unread meters (\$133.4m and forms part of \$1,298.5m)